brxken128/dexios-core/README.md

 ## Archival Status

-This repository has been archived and replaced by the standard [Dexios repo](https://github.com/brxken128/dexios).
+This repository has been archived and Dexios Core has been moved to the [Dexios repo](https://github.com/brxken128/dexios).

 ## What is it?